dbierer/php-class-notes/php-exp-jun-2021.md

 ## TODO
 * Why are you getting an error when overriding method in child class?
+* Both visibility and data types can be "widened" in the child class, but *not* the other way around!
+  * See example below
+* Many-to-Many::How a single table row maps to a single row in another table.
+  * Need to correct this!

 ## Homework
 For Fri 18 Jun 2021